 - (a) The B2B procedures have specified the methods (SubTypes) and reasons used to de-energise premises, this allows clarity of de-energisations that have a regulatory restriction.
 This same logic and approach has not been applied to Re-energisation service orders.
-There is only a need to specify the most appropriate Re-energisation SubType (as per the Service Order Procedure) for the request. - (b) The Initiator of the De-energisation Request may be either the Retailer or the MC (remote only). - (c) Depending on the method requested by the Initiator, the Recipient of the Re-energisation/Deenergisation Request may be either the MC (remote only), MP or the DNSP. - (d) For a Re-energisation that accompanies a move-in (i.e. change of Retailer), the incoming Retailer may not be aware (or certain) of the method previously used to de-energise the site. - (i) Two statuses exist in MSATS, NMI Status (which the DNSP is responsible for maintaining) and the Meter Register Status (which the MP is responsible for maintaining).
+There is only a need to specify the most appropriate Re-energisation SubType (as per the Service Order Procedure) for the request. - (b) The Initiator of the De-energisation Request may be either the Retailer or the MC (remote only). - (c)(b) Depending on the method requested by the Initiator, the Recipient of the Re-energisation/Deenergisation Request may be either the MC (remote only), MP or the DNSP.
+Note: Both De-Energisation and Re-Energisation requests will require a Notified Party Transaction to be sent to the other service provider. - (d)(c) For a Re-energisation that accompanies a move-in (i.e. change of Retailer), the incoming Retailer may not be aware (or certain) of the method previously used to de-energise the site. - (i) Two statuses exist in MSATS, NMI Status (which the DNSP is responsible for maintaining) and the Meter Register Status (which the MP is responsible for maintaining).
 In most cases this information can be used to determine which party to send the re-energisation request to.
 However, where a de-energisation request is followed on the same day by a re-energisation request, MSATS may not be up-to-date.
 In those cases, the initiator will need to apply additional business rule logic to determine who to send the re-energisation request to. - (ii) The incoming Retailer will need to ensure that they have an arrangement with an MC that has an agreement with the Current MP, otherwise they will need to nominate a New MC that does have such an arrangement prior to raising the re-energisation request. - (iii) In these scenarios the incoming Retailer may receive a rejection from the MC/MP/DNSP they raise a re-energisation request to and will subsequently need to re-raise a new re-energisation request to the other party.